 In 2013, Leigh moved closer to Austin and has been steadily building her fan base there as well.
-She has teamed up with classically trained guitarist and lifelong Austinite Jimmy Pringle, and the chemistry between her vocal talents and his guitar playing are undeniable.
+She teamed up with classically trained guitarist and lifelong Austinite Jimmy Pringle, and the chemistry between her vocal talents and his guitar playing are undeniable.
 They have played regularly at the exclusive, members only Escondido Golf & Lake Club in Horseshoe Bay for several years.
-They also enjoy entertaining at private parties and events all over Austin and across the state of Texas.
-Other Austin venues include the Saxon Pub, Steiner Ranch Steakhouse and Sam’s Boat.
+And now they are also performing all over Austin with their full band.
+They enjoy entertaining at private parties and events all over Austin and across the state of Texas.
+Other venues include Angel’s Icehouse, Poodie’s, Hill’s Cafe, The Little Longhorn Saloon and the Saxon Pub, among many others.

 Leigh released her first EP, Petty Fool, in the summer of 2014.
 It was produced by Emmy award winning songwriter and producer, Trey Bruce, whom Leigh knew from her time in Nashville.
 It was recorded at Arlyn Studios in Austin, TX, with additional recording done in Nashville.
 Austin musicians included Roscoe Beck, Chris Gage, Bukka Allen, Tommy Taylor, Robert McEntee and Bill Browder.
 Vocal harmonies were provided by the phenomenal Texas legend Drew Womack.
 Nashville musicians included Trey Bruce and Pat Buchanan.
 All three songs were written by Leigh, Jan Landry and Jessie Wallace….two of her most treasured writing buddies, whom she writes with as much as possible.